Bring Your Own Device

 1:1 BYOD (iPad) Program for our 2019 Year 5/6 classes

 1:1 BYOD is a program in which students bring to school, for their own individual use during learning time, a personally owned iPad.

 This program allows students to extend their learning beyond the four walls of the school.
-Students are able to continue their learning at home andshare with their peers, discoveries in their learning made outside the confines of school.
+Students are able to continue their learning at home and share with their peers, discoveries in their learning made outside the confines of school.
 The program has been a great success in expanding the learning opportunities for our 5/6 students.

-Due to the school purchasing through Apple at the Canberra Centre, Apple can offer a discount to parents who wish to purchase any apple product and accessory through their store.
-This apple purchasing portal can be accessed here.
-Apple Portal
+Due to the school purchasing through Apple at the Canberra Centre, they can offer a discount to parents who wish to purchase any Apple product and accessory through their store.

 If you have purchased a new iPad through an Apple Store you are able to contact them for assistance.
 Please refer to your documentation.

 If you have purchased the extra Apple Care and Protection you can access even further help, both instore and online.
 Please refer to your documentation for what you can access.